Mónica Messa

 Mónica Messa López (born 7 October 1966) is a former Spanish basketball player, captain of the Spanish team at the 1992 Summer Olympics.
 She won the gold medal at the 1993 European Championship.

+Early life

+López was born and raised in Madrid.

 Club career

-Born and raised in Madrid, she started playing basketball with school club Colegio Alameda de Osuna, and then she played at Real Canoe NC from her junior years to her debut in the Liga Femenina de Baloncesto, where she won 3 consecutive titles from 1984 to 1986.
+López started playing basketball with school club Colegio Alameda de Osuna.
+In her junior years she played at Real Canoe NC before her debut in the Liga Femenina de Baloncesto, where she won 3 consecutive titles from 1984 to 1986.

-As one of the most promising young players of her time, she got transferred to the Caja Toledo - BEX Banco Exterior project, with other young Spanish prospects in order to prepare for the 1992 Summer Olympics.
+López got transferred to the Caja Toledo - BEX Banco Exterior project, with other young Spanish players in order to prepare for the 1992 Summer Olympics.

 National team

 She made her debut with Spain women's national basketball team at the age of 19.
 She played with the senior team for 10 years, from 1985 to 1995, with a total of 185 caps and 4.3 PPG.
 She participated in the 1992 Barcelona Olympics, and four European Championships: